lwjohnst86/nefa-code/doc/manuscript.md

 ionization detector, which were injected in splitless mode.
 Fatty acid concentrations (nmol/ml) were calculated by proportional comparison of gas chromatography peak areas to that of the internal standards [@Nishi2014a].
 There were 22 fatty acids measured in the NEFA fraction.
-Given the diverse biology, as well as the complexity of the analyses, findings for other lipid fractions in this cohort are reported separately (see {{pl and ce paper}} for the analysis of the phospholipid and cholesteryl ester fractions).
+Given their diverse biology, as well as the complexity of the analyses, findings for other lipid fractions in this cohort are reported separately (see [@Johnston2016a] for the analysis of the phospholipid and cholesteryl ester fractions).

 ## Outcome variables